How Do You Insure a Driver with a Learner’s Permit?

 Do you need new car insurance with a learner’s permit?
 How do you insure a driver on a learner’s permit?
 Do you need to upgrade your insurance policy, or is your teen driver already covered?
 Today, we’re explaining everything you need to know about insuring a driver with a learner’s permit.

 Talk to Your Insurance Company Before your Teen Gets Behind the Wheel

 First and most importantly, talk to your insurance agent or insurance company to ensure your teen is covered while he or she has a learner’s permit.

-Obviously, drivers with a learner’s permit have a significantly higher risk of being involved in a collision than an older, more experienced driver.
+Obviously, drivers with a learner’s permit have a significantly higher risk of being involved in a collision than older, more experienced drivers.
 Take a few minutes to verify your policy with your insurance company before you get on the road.

 Drivers with Learner’s Permits Are Typically Covered Under their Parents’ Insurance Policy

 Generally speaking, a driver with a learner’s permit is covered under his or her parent’s insurance policy.
 As long as the teen is driving the vehicle with your permission, he or she will likely be covered under your policy.